Fact checked

 • Ensuring that you have a one-on-one in-person, phone, or video conversation with that qualified provider

-• Make sure the professionals they connect you with are experts and will include all necessary information (and only necessary info) in your ESA letter
+• Make sure the professionals they connect you with our experts and will include all necessary information (and only necessary info) in your ESA letter

-• Delivering the ESA letter to you promptly
+• Delivering the ESA letter to you in a timely manner

-• Providing support if you run into any difficulty exercising the rights that your ESA helps you protect
+• Providing support if you run into any difficulty exercising the rights that your ESA helps you pro

 FAQs